Millennium Sapphire Trading 0% Lower Over Last 7 Days (MSTO)

-Millennium Sapphire (MSTO) traded flat against the dollar during the 24-hour period ending at 14:00 PM E.T. on May 17th.
-Over the last week, Millennium Sapphire has traded 0% lower against the dollar.
-One Millennium Sapphire token can currently be bought for about $0.17 or 0.00000604 BTC on exchanges.
-Millennium Sapphire has a total market capitalization of $120.60 million and $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
+Millennium Sapphire (MSTO) traded flat against the dollar during the 24 hour period ending at 17:00 PM E.T. on May 20th.
+Millennium Sapphire has a market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
+In the last week, Millennium Sapphire has traded 0% lower against the dollar.
+One Millennium Sapphire token can now be bought for about $0.17 or 0.00000604 BTC on exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.